Unified Payments Interface: United Arab Emirates

-LuLu Financial Holding, a subsidiary of LuLu Group International signed MoU with NIPL in August 2021, to offer real time remittance to India from United Arab Emirates (UAE) and the Middle Eastern region.The MoU will help LuLu Financial Holding and its affiliates to connect with the UPI infrastructure and help in validation, compliance checks and facilitate all the requisite protocols for a safer cross border monetary transaction.
+LuLu Financial Holding, a subsidiary of LuLu Group International signed MoU with NIPL in August 2021, to offer real time remittance to India from United Arab Emirates (UAE) and the Middle Eastern region.
+The MoU will help LuLu Financial Holding and its affiliates to connect with the UPI infrastructure and help in validation, compliance checks and facilitate all the requisite protocols for a safer cross border monetary transaction.
 NIPL tied up with Mashreq bank in 2021 to increase UPI person-to-person (P2P) and person to merchant (P2M) transactions in UAE.

 Network International on 18 November 2021 signed MoU with NIPL for acceptance of UPI in UAE through its network.
 Merchants under Network International will be able to accept UPI payment from Q1 2022.
 On 21 April 2022, UPI went live and started accepting payment through NeoPay, a payment subsidiary of Mashreq bank.
+India also signed an agreement with UAE to link UPI with Integrated Payment Platform (IPP).

+On 29 March 2024, PhonePe announced that its users can pay with UPI at NeoPay terminals.
+The currency exchange rate will be shown and customers' accounts will be debited in Indian rupees.
+To make payments easier, Indians living abroad who have mobile numbers in the UAE can download the PhonePe app and link their current NRE and NRO accounts.
+PhonePe will also launch inbound remittance services as soon as the corridor for inward remittances is activated, eliminating the need for information like bank account numbers and IFSC codes.

+Leading grocery chain in the United Arab Emirates, Al Maya Supermarkets, announced on 22 July 2024, that UPI payments would be accepted at all of its locations.
+UPI Payments are now available at all of LuLu's UAE locations.
+All Indian visitors have to do is scan their UPI QR code using the POS terminals at LuLu stores.
+For this, they can pay for items in the UAE with the RuPay card or their UPI-enabled apps using their Indian phone number.
+The money connected to their Indian bank accounts is used to make the payment.